Search results for:

 Under the following circumstances, a Certificate of Registered Particulars in respect of a deceased person may be issued to the relative/next-of-kin of the deceased showing the particulars registered in the deceased person’s identity card records, such as his/her name, residential address, date of birth, place of birth, marital status and name of spouse:

-Payment of fee must be made upon collection of the certificate.
+Application fee is only payable for approved case.
+You will be notified of the application result and payment arrangement.
+If the application is made via online means, you will be required to settle the application fee by paying online through PPS, credit card (VISA, MasterCard, UnionPay and JCB) or FPS.
 The fee for the certificate is HK$425.
 If the payment made by a crossed cheque is not drawn on a bank in Hong Kong or not in Hong Kong dollars, an extra bank handling charge of HK$100 must be included for each cheque.

 Form ROP171: Application for a Certificate of Registered Particulars in respect of a Deceased Person